-In the midst of college, first jobs, social lives, and really being out in the world independently for the first time, it can be hard to start thinking and prioritizing the future as a young person.
+In the midst of college, first jobs, social lives, and really being out in the world independently, it can be hard to start thinking and prioritizing the future as a millennial.

 This is especially important when it comes to health and happiness!
 And the thing is, it doesn’t have to be complicated.
 Just making a few actionable choices and smart decisions as a millennial can ensure that you stay healthy and happy at any age.

 Drop the pop and diet pop!
-Water is truly the nectar of the gods.
-Not only do we need it to live, but the more hydrated you are the more smoothly your metabolic processes run, the more regular you are, the more soft your skin is, the more energy you have, the better you’re able to perform athletically, and the more you’re helping your kidneys function properly.
-We need water to live and drinking more in general is good for overall health.
+Water is truly life-giving.
+Not only do we need it to live, but the more hydrated you are, the more smoothly your metabolic processes run, the more regular you are, the softer your skin is, the more energy you have, the better you’re able to perform athletically, and the more you’re helping your kidneys function properly.
+We need water to live, and drinking more, in general, is good for overall health.
 A lot of people out there are unknowingly chronically dehydrated.
-Simply by upping their water intake and ingesting more water based foods, they would be incredibly surprised at how good they can really feel!
-Maximize your day and really feel like you’re living life in color by giving your body everything it needs to feel its best at every age.
+Simply by upping their water intake and ingesting more water-rich foods, they would be incredibly surprised at how good they can feel!
+Maximize your day and feel like you’re living life in color by giving your body everything it needs to feel its best at every age.

 We are a generation of sitters.
-With all the technology and tech based jobs out in the world now, more people are sitting and less active than ever before.
-You don’t have to do anything crazy, but make it a point to move your body everyday.
+With all the technology and tech-based jobs out in the world now, more people are sitting and less active than ever before.
+You don’t have to do anything crazy but make it a point to move your body every day.
 Don’t force it, just choose something you enjoy and get moving!
 Whether it’s walking, running, doing yoga, or even dancing…finding a form of activity you like is key to sustain an active lifestyle for years to come.
 Getting your heart rate up for 30 minutes a few times a week will help improve your cardiovascular health and keep your heart strong.
 Strength training is also important for bone health as you age.
 Little bouts of movement make a difference.
-Get up a stretch during work, take your dog out for a little longer of a walk, and park farther away at shopping centers!
+Get up and stretch during work, take your dog out for a little longer of a walk, and park farther away at shopping centers!

-Romantic relationships come and go through out life, but your family is forever.
 One of the greatest regrets that people report having at the end of their life is not spending more time with their family and friends.
-We get so caught up in our jobs, in our hobbies, in constantly rising up the ladder and raising the bar, that we lose sight of what is truly important in life.
+We get so caught up in our jobs, in our hobbies, in constantly rising the ladder and raising the bar, that we lose sight of what is truly important in life.
 The best memories you can make and the most meaningful experiences you can have are those with your loved ones.
-Research shows that people with strong support system and deep connections with others experience longer, happier, healthier, and more fulfilled lives than those who go it alone.
+Research shows that people with a strong support system and deep connections with others experience longer, happier, healthier, and more fulfilled lives than those who go it alone.
 And on a less scientific level, love and friendship are just the best.
 We are humans, we’re made for connection, community, and interactions with one another.
 You don’t know how much you’ll value these important relationships as you age.

 In addition to these helpful tips, I also reached out to some friends to see what advice they would give their younger selves if they had the chance.
 Check out these words of wisdom…